vim-advent-calendar/vimways.org/content/2018/romainl-death-by-a-thousand-files.md

   [...]
 ```

-The flip-side of `:ilist`, though, is one it shares with many similar list-like commands: what to do next is not always obvious and sometimes cumbersome.
+The flip-side of `:[di]list`, though, is one it shares with many similar list-like commands: what to do next is not always obvious and sometimes cumbersome.
 In this case, the list contains several items from several files so how do we get to the fourth item?

-The answer is `:djump 4 /` but it's neither practical nor familiar and, even if it becomes familiar, it will never be practical. `:ilist` and `:dlist` are the ideal candidate for the kind of improvement I like: one that smoothes out rough edges without changing anything fundamental.
+The answer is `:[di]jump 4 /` but it's neither practical nor familiar and, even if it becomes familiar, it will never be practical. `:ilist` and `:dlist` are the ideal candidate for the kind of improvement I like: one that smoothes out rough edges without changing anything fundamental.
 How about a command-line mode mapping that auto-populates the prompt with the right command, the right second argument, and the cursor at the right place for typing the desired number?

 ```vim
 function!
 CCR()